|INFORMATION FOR PROSPECTIVE STUDENTS

 - Personal interview, applications will be ranked and the top chosen for interviews.
 Ranking is based on GPA from high school, related job experience, related coursework from high school and/or college, current healthcare certifications, TEAS test score, strength of references.

-- If accepted, physical examination, laboratory tests, and immunizations as required before the program begins.
+- If accepted, physical examination, laboratory tests, and immunizations (including all COVID boosters) as required before the program begins.

 - Possess and maintain current Child/Adult CPR cards.